 The cerulean-coated daydream that pops into a person’s head upon hearing the words “Bora Bora” is pretty much reality at this paradisiacal resort, as luxurious, gracious and detail-oriented as it gets.
 The overwater bungalows are some of the world’s most gorgeous, designed to appear like a traditional Polynesian village.
 But the overwater suites have their own infinity-edge plunge pools disappearing into the lagoon and are hands-down epic for honeymooners.

-Exciting water activities range from couples snorkeling in a private lagoon with coral grafting to help support underwater life to swimming with rays and sharks before visiting a local fisherman’s house for a traditional lunch.
+Exciting water activities range from couples snorkeling in a private lagoon with coral grafting to help support underwater life to swimming with rays and sharks before visiting a private island for a traditional Polynesian lunch.
 Stay in touch with the environment during a rubdown in the couple’s spa suite, complete with lagoon-view Jacuzzi.

-You can have a sunset dinner on a private palm-studded motu beneath the star-filled sky, or watch the sky light up in pinks while sipping fruity cocktails from a thatched pool cabana or the Asian-inspired, sushi-slinging Sunset Bar.
-Live music nightly makes it even more fun to eat freshly grilled fish with your toes in the sand.
+You can have a sunset dinner on a private palm-studded motu beneath the star-filled sky, or watch the sky light up in pinks while sipping fruity cocktails from a thatched pool cabana at the Vaimiti bar.

 Best Overwater Bungalows: The St. Regis Bora Bora Resort, French Polynesia